 Yes.
-Your son was serving in a combat zone in support of the U.S. Armed Forces and, therefore, the deadline extension provisions are available to him to delay filing and paying his income taxes and to delay other acts required under the internal revenue law.
+Your son was serving in a combat zone in support of the U.S. Armed Forces, and the deadline extension provisions are available to him.

-20) I am a member of the U.S. Armed Forces who served in the
+20) I am a member of the U.S. Armed Forces who served in the combat zone.

-combat zone.
 Do the extension of deadline provisions apply to my husband who was in the United States?

 Yes.
-The deadline extension provisions apply not only to members who serve in the U.S. Armed Forces (or in support thereof) in the combat zone, but also to their spouses as well.
-However, any extension of time attributable to your hospitalization inside the United States would not apply to your husband.
-Also, the deadline extension provisions for your husband do not apply for any tax year beginning more than 2 years after the date that the combat zone terminates.
+The deadline extension provisions apply not only to members who serve in the U.S. Armed Forces (or in support thereof) in the combat zone, but to their spouses as well.
+However, any extension of time associated with your hospitalization inside the United States would not apply to your husband.
+The deadline extension provisions for your husband do not apply for any tax year beginning more than 2 years after termination of the combat zone.

-21) Assuming the same facts as in question 20, will my husband have to file a joint tax return in order to benefit from the deadline extension provisions?
+21) Assuming the same facts as in question 20, will my husband have to file a joint tax return in order to benefit from the dead-line extension provisions?